MDK-Packs/tensorflow-pack/docs/howto_KeilMDK.md

-# Create a tensorflow lite micro project in Keil MDK
+# Create a Tensorflow Lite Micro project in Keil MDK

 To create a project in MDK Version 5, you must install the Device Family pack for the MCU you plan to use.
 While doing this, you will also install the tensorflow-lite-micro pack, that contains the latest tensorflow lite micro library.